JETSCAPE/SummerSchool2022/Jul28_Transport/README.md

 2. Understand SMASH's inputs and outputs
 3. Learn how the afterburner affects the resulting spectra

-It is strongly advised that you follow the instructions of section 1) before the hands-on session itself.
+It is strongly advised that you follow the instructions of section 1) before the hands-on session itself, as discussed also at the end of the transport lecture.
 This is because these instructions take a considerable time to compile and run.

+If you already have done section 1), you can restart the container for this session by running `docker start -ai JSSMASH` and continue with the hands-on.

 #### Background and more information on SMASH